Leo Soriano: Episcopal ministry

 He has acted as a spokesperson for UMC Philippines during the December 2003 typhoons and Southern Leyte mudslides and signing a Bible sent to President George W. Bush as congratulations following his re-election, a 200-year-old UMC tradition.

-On November 24, 2008, Bishop Soriano was re-elected for a third term as Bishop of the United Methodist Church and was reassigned to Davao Episcopal Area.
+On November 24, 2008, Bishop Soriano was re-elected for a third term as Bishop of the UM and was reassigned to Davao Episcopal Area.

+In 2010 he and several other Filipino clergy petitioned the US government to apply pressure on the Filipino government regarding their handling of human rights.

-Bishop Soriano retired from active service in December 2012 during the Philippine Central Conference of the UMC held in Bayombong, Nueva Vizcaya.
-As he was to retire during that conference, he delivered the Episcopal Address as was the tradition in the UMC.
-He was given a tribute and a retirement service during the said conference.
+He retired from active service in December 2012 during the UM Philippine Central Conference at Bayombong, Nueva Vizcaya.

 Post-Episcopacy

-Bishop Soriano teaches at the Southern Philippines Methodist Colleges in Kidapawan, North Cotabato and the Bishop Han Theological Seminary in Bukidnon.
-He mentors aspiring pastors from different Christian traditions and denominations on practical ministry.
-Using his medical background and pastoral experience, he designed a special course with his son Nezer entitled Intro to Health Ministry that teaches young pastors and students about Wesley's emphasis on holistic ministry to the physical body, soul and the environment.
-Bishop Soriano also teaches Intro to Old Testament.
+Bishop Soriano teaches at the Southern Philippines Methodist Colleges in Kidapawan, Cotabato, and the Bishop Han Theological Seminary in Bukidnon.

 Advocacy

-Bishop Soriano is one of the Filipino bishops that support an autonomous, affiliated relationship with the United Methodist Church.
-His election is an overwhelming indication of the desire of the Filipino Methodist to be led by leaders who will move the Filipino United Methodist Church a step closer to becoming autonomous.
-Bishop Soriano has been actively working at the grassroots level to listen to the voices of the local churches and hear their sentiments about autonomy, church growth, and other church issues.
+Soriano is one of the Filipino bishops that support an autonomous, affiliated relationship with the UM.
+His election is seen as an indication of the desire of the Filipino Methodists to be led by leaders who will move the Filipino UM a step closer to becoming autonomous.